Irish girl, writer and mummy to a four-legged family.

 The result was my first complete manuscript, my first submission to Mills & Boon, my first sale and my first award.
 Not a bad start!

-Since I'm among friends here, I can be honest and say I panicked with my first Indie release (I talk more about this in the opening Blog post on this shiny new website).
+Since I'm among friends here, I can be honest and say, with hindsight, I now know I panicked with my first Indie release.
 I was afraid I might never finish another book.
-I struggled to retrain my mind not to think in terms of category/series romance word-count, content and characters and rewrote the darn thing dozens of times.
-Then, I stressed about being forgotten because I hadn't released anything new for a while, which in turn pushed me to ignore all the sound advice I'd been given so I could get the book on the market as soon as possible.
+I struggled to retrain my mind not to think in terms of a category/series romance's word-count, content and characters and rewrote the darn thing dozens of times.
+Then I stressed about being forgotten because I hadn't released anything new for a while, which in turn pushed me to ignore all the advice I'd been given so I could get the book on the market as soon as possible.
 It was a mistake.
 A big one.
 And the book floundered.
 So, I was determined to be better prepared with the next one.
-I planned, organized and strategized and gave myself time to do what mattered most: Write.
+I planned, organized and strategized and gave myself time to prioritize what mattered most: Writing.
+Then an author friend of mine gave me what she referred to as the 'come to Jesus' talk regarding my back catalogue, regaining rights to books, and the importance of having a solid actionable business plan for the next chapter of my career.

 Baby steps have brought me here.
+Some of them stumbling.
 Sometimes I ran and got somewhere new with surprising speed.
-Sometimes I fell flat on my face and had to dry my eyes, get back up and get on with it.
-Sometimes I had to revisit old ground to study what I'd missed.
-But that's kind of a metaphor for life, isn't it?
-What matters most is, I'm still here, doing what I love and will continue to for as long as I can.
+At others, I fell flat on my face and had to dust myself off, get back up, and get on with it.
+Kind of a metaphor for life, isn't it?
+What matters most is I'm still here, doing what I love, and will continue to for as long as I can.
 Along with close family and good friends, a roof over our head and food on the table, I don't think we can ask for much more than that.
+So, from now on, I'm looking at everything else writing-wise as the icing on a cake.